eric-neiva/EricNeiva-Cybersecurity-Tools-/README.md

 scapy library (pip install scapy)

 #How to Use
-Clone the repository:
+Clone the repository

 git clone https://github.com/yourusername/nids.git
 cd nids

-Install dependencies:
+Install dependencies

 pip install scapy

-Run the NIDS:
+Run the NIDS

 python nids.py
 Make sure to replace eth0 with your actual network interface.

-View the log:
+View the log

 The NIDS logs events to nids_log.txt for future analysis.

-#Customization Interface:
+#Customization Interface

 Change the interface variable in the main function to match your network interface.
 Internal IP Ranges: Update the internal_ranges list in the internal_ips method to define your internal IP address range(s).